 Pruning Yew Bushes

 Yews love to be pruned and can be shaped to your liking.
-The best time to prune this plant is at the end of summer or early spring.
+The best time to prune this plant is mid-summer or early spring.
+Wait until new growth emerges before you start making cuts.
 Yews can grow quite large, in excess of 25 feet at maturity, and are often considered to be small trees.
-A good pruning at the end of August helps to keep growth under control.
 If left without annual pruning, your Yew plant can easily grow too tall for your landscaping needs.

 Caring For Yew Bushes in Pots